FHA Guidelines After Bankruptcy And Foreclosure For Borrowers

 Re-Establishing Credit After Bankruptcy And Foreclosure

-- Late payments after bankruptcy, foreclosure, and short sale is normally not acceptable but is not a deal killer.
+Late payments after bankruptcy, foreclosure, and a short sale is normally not acceptable But is not a deal killer.

 Other Qualification Requirements

 Borrowers who are under a Chapter 13 Bankruptcy Repayment Plan or have recently had a Chapter 13 Bankruptcy discharge can qualify for FHA Loans but will need to be manual underwriting.